googleapis/google-cloud-cpp/google/cloud/securitycenter/README.md

 :construction:

-This directory contains an idiomatic C++ client library for the [Security Command Center API][cloud-service-docs], provides access to temporal views of assets and findings within an organization.
+This directory contains an idiomatic C++ client library for the [Security Command Center API][cloud-service-docs], which provides access to temporal views of assets and findings within an organization.

 This library is **experimental**.
 Its APIs are subject to change without notice.